 Apple released the third beta of macOS Catalina 10.15.3 on December 17, 2019.
-Now, references to a “Pro Mode” for MacBooks have been discovered.
+Now, evidence of a "Pro Mode" for MacBooks has been discovered.

 The US blog 9to5mac has a feature in the current macOS beta – macOS Catalina 10.15.3 – discovered, which suggests a kind of "Pro Mode" for MacBooks.
-According to this, Apple could give MacBook users the opportunity to increase the performance of the notebook - of course at the expense of battery life.
-According to the code, the limitation of the fan speed could be removed.
-This would lead to an increase in performance, which would of course reduce battery life.
-While the system could work faster, the fan noise would of course also be louder.
-But for power users, the function could actually be of use.
-Currently, macOS has various limitations, including the fan speed.
+According to this, Apple could give MacBook users the ability to increase the notebook's performance—at the expense of battery life, of course.
+According to the code, the fan speed limit could be removed.
+This would lead to an increase in performance, which would naturally reduce battery life.
+While the system could run faster, the fan noise would also be louder.
+But for power users, the feature could actually be useful.
+Currently, macOS has various limitations, including fan speed.

 “Pro Mode” in macOS 10.15.3 can be activated manually

-The advantage is a longer battery life and a quiet fan.
+The advantage is longer battery life and a quieter fan.
 However, this comes at the expense of performance.
-A "Pro Mode" could temporarily squeeze out even more power, which wouldn't be such a bad thing in some scenarios.
-This could significantly speed up certain workflows - for example rendering.
-According to the code, the "Pro Mode" can be activated manually at any time - but it switches off automatically at night.
-It is not yet known when Apple plans to release the final version of macOS Catalina 10.15.3.
+A "Pro Mode" could temporarily squeeze out even more power, which wouldn't be a bad thing in some scenarios.
+This could significantly accelerate certain workflows—for example, rendering.
+According to the code, "Pro Mode" can be manually activated at any time—but it automatically shuts off at night.
+Apple's planned release date for the final version of macOS Catalina 10.15.3 is not yet known.
 However, the update should be released by WWDC 2020 at the latest.
 (Photo by dvoevnore / Bigstockphoto)